 Raiders of the Lost Ark: 14 revelations about its epic opening scene

 The jungle.
 The temple.
 The traps.
 The boulder.
-The first 12 minutes of Raiders of the Lost Ark has been called the greatest opening sequence in action film history, launching not only the Indiana Jones five-film franchise but countless imitators.
-With director Steven Spielberg’s Ready Player One opening this weekend, EW is revisiting one of the master’s greatest triumphs of the 1980s.
-Hold onto your fedoras for 14 behind-the-scenes revelations about how Speilberg and writer George Lucas made Hollywood history:
+The first 12 minutes of Raiders of the Lost Ark has been called the greatest opening sequence in action film history, launching not only the Indiana Jones film franchise but countless imitators.
+Hold onto your fedoras for 14 behind-the-scenes revelations about director Steven Spielberg and writer-producer George Lucas made Hollywood history:

 2. Lawrence Kasdan's original script contains several lines of dialogue during the jungle trek that were cut.
-The traitorous guide Barranca (who draws his pistol on Indy at the river) was to have the film's opening line ("They're talking about the curse again") while Indy's first line was to be "No, we don't need them" as Barranca moves to gun down their fleeing native gear-bearers.
-Ultimately none of it was necessary, so Indy doesn't speak until they reach the temple ("This is it.
+The traitorous guide Barranca (Vic Tablian, who draws his pistol on Indy at the river) was to have the film's opening line ("They're talking about the curse again") while Indy's first line was to be "No, we don't need them" as Barranca moves to gun down their fleeing native gear-bearers.
+Ultimately, none of it was necessary, so Indy doesn't speak until they reach the temple ("This is it.
 This is where Forrestal cashed in").

 6. A long woody vine called Old Man's Beard was used to decorate the outside of the temple.
 It's the same kind used for the Dagobah set in The Empire Strikes Back.
 (Many of the Raiders crew members were culled from Star Wars).

-7. One of the sequence's creepiest moments is when Satipo (Alfred Molina, filming his first scene ever in a movie) finds himself covered with dozens of skittering tarantulas.
-But during filming the spiders, all males, wouldn't move after being placed on his body, frustrating Spielberg who thought they looked fake.
-The crew's spider wrangler solved the problem by adding one female to mix.
+7. One of the sequence's creepiest moments is when Satipo (Molina's first scene ever in a movie) finds himself covered with dozens of skittering tarantulas.
+But during filming, the spiders — all males — wouldn't move after being placed on his body, frustrating Spielberg who thought they looked fake.
+The crew's spider wrangler solved the problem by adding one female to the mix.
 "Suddenly all hell breaks loose," Molina once recalled.
 "They're running onto my face and Steven is going, 'Shoot!
 Shoot!… Alfred, look scared!' and [I'm all], "I'm scared!
 I'm scared!"

 10. The gold idol was actually built with a mechanism inside that moved its eyes to creepily follow Indy.
 This effect does not end up visible in the film, however.
-Also, not a fact but rather cool: Indy runs sand through his fingers from the sack he uses to counterweight the idol's pedestal, which is directly echoed later when the Nazis scoop very similar looking sand from the opened Ark — suggesting for a moment that Indy gave away in the beginning of the story is what he spends the rest of the film chasing.
+Also, not a fact but rather cool: Indy runs sand through his fingers from the sack he uses to counterweight the idol's pedestal, which is directly echoed later when the Nazis scoop very similar looking sand from the opened Ark — suggesting, perhaps, Indy gave away at the beginning of the story what he spends the rest of the film chasing.

 11. The sequence's most iconic moment is when a giant boulder chases Indy out of the collapsing temple.
-The original plan was for the fiberglass "rock" to be 65-feet wide (it was later downsized to 22-feet and roughly 500 pounds).
-Yet once on set Spielberg loved the massive prop so much he had the boulder's ramp extended another 50 feet to give it a bit more screen time.
-While the boulder's menacing crushing rumble was created by sound effects legend Ben Burtt from an amusingly innocent source: His Honda Civic's tires rolling slowly across gravel.
+The original plan was for the fiberglass "rock" to be 65 feet wide (it was later downsized to 22 feet and roughly 500 pounds).
+Yet, once on set, Spielberg loved the massive prop so much that he had the boulder's ramp extended another 50 feet to give it a bit more screen time.
+The boulder's menacing crushing rumble was created by sound effects legend Ben Burtt from an amusingly innocent source — his Honda Civic's tires rolling slowly across gravel.

 12. In the original script, Indy loses his hat when running out of the temple and the boulder crushes it, rendering our hero hatless.
-This actually wasn't a bad idea for the boulder to "eat" part of our hero's ensemble as he's fleeing, rendering him more vulnerable looking once facing Belloq, but this way his "uniform" is kept intact (and keeps us from wondering if he bought a new hat when he appears with one later on).
+This actually wasn't a bad idea for the boulder to "eat" part of our hero's ensemble as he's fleeing, leaving him more vulnerable looking once facing Belloq (Paul Freeman), but this way his "uniform" is kept intact (and keeps us from wondering if he bought a new hat when he appears with one later on).

-13. The pilot of the float plane, Jock, who rescued Indy was played by the same actor and professional pilot (Fred Sorenson) who piloted the helicopter that rescued the heroes of Jurassic Park at the end of the film.
+13. The pilot of the float plane, Jock, who rescued Indy was played by the same actor and professional pilot (Fred Sorenson) who steered the helicopter that rescued the heroes of Jurassic Park at the end of that film.
 Marshall tells us that when filming the Jurassic Park scene, Sorenson sang the Raiders of the Lost Ark theme song off-mic as they took off.

-14. Perhaps the raid's greatest achievement: It’s a mini-movie establishing everything there is to know about Indiana Jones: His resourcefulness, capacity of violence, passion for treasure and flashes of humor are all there, along with an unusual amount of fallibility for an action hero — Indy trusts people he shouldn't (like Satipo) and makes mistakes (like triggering the temple collapse).
-We're also introduced to his use of a bullwhip, fear of snakes and even his love for his hat (when he snatches it back from the closing stone door).
+14. Perhaps the raid's greatest achievement is it's a mini-movie establishing everything there is to know about Indiana Jones.
+His resourcefulness, capacity for violence, passion for treasure, and flashes of humor are all there, along with an unusual amount of fallibility for an action hero — Indy trusts people he shouldn't (like Satipo) and makes mistakes (like triggering the temple collapse).
+We're also introduced to his use of a bullwhip, fear of snakes, and even his love for his hat (when he snatches it back from the closing stone door).
 "It's an amazing sequence, all of those things tell you what kind of movie it's going to be," Marshall notes.
-Even the raid's ending gives away how every film in the franchise concludes: Indy loses the golden idol to his rival Belloq, like he eventually loses the Ark to the U.S. government, and just as he loses every treasure he ever seeks in all five movies.
+Even the raid's ending gives away how every film in the franchise concludes: Indy loses the golden idol to his rival Belloq, as he eventually loses the Ark to the U.S. government, and he ends up losing every treasure he ever seeks.
 He's an action hero whose appeal is not that he succeeds, but that he just keeps trying.